 The truth is that though people fear and avoid quietude, they look forward every day to a good night’s sleep, which is a state of quietude, of being without thoughts, a few hours of peace.
 Sleep is a period of silence, of cutting all ties with the outside world.
 When one gets into a program of training for inner peace, he or she learns to enjoy it while being completely conscious and aware of what is going around him or her.

-Start forgiving rather than hating, accepting and being thankful for what you have, rather than being resentful.
+- Start forgiving rather than hating, accepting and being thankful for what you have, rather than being resentful.

 - Get up a little earlier in the mornings.
 Take a walk alone, sit in a quiet garden or meditate.

 You will not lose anything, if you free your mind a few minutes now and then, from the hustle and bustle around you.